bwcheung/ResumeGameProj/README.md

 Email me at bwcheung8@gmail.com.

 # How to run
-(Warning may run differently on local sever)
+(Warning may run differently on local server)
 1. npm install
 2. npm start
 3. Go to localhost:8080